jahsonjb/CCNA-Networking-Portfolio/security-labs/AAA/tacacs-lab/README.md

-# Tacacs Lab – Cisco Packet Tracer
+# Tacacs+ Lab – Cisco Packet Tracer

 This project demonstrates a simple **AAA (Authentication, Authorization, and Accounting)** lab using **Cisco Packet Tracer**.
 The goal was to show how a router can authenticate administrative access using a centralized **TACACS+ AAA server** instead of local credentials.